MarcoDVisser/DDMDD/README.md

 (with Bram van Putten, Marco D. Visser, Helene C. Muller-Landau, and Patrick A. Jansen)

-The published code for fitting istorted-distance models from our paper in [MEE](http://onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2012.00208.x/abstract).
+The published code for fitting distorted-distance models from our paper in [MEE](http://onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2012.00208.x/abstract).